matecat/simple-s3/README.md

 You MUST provide your ```$access_key_id``` and ```$secret_key```, plus an optional ```$config``` array.

-Please refer to the official AWS SDK'documentation:
+Please refer to the official documentation:

 [Configuration for the AWS SDK for PHP Version 3](https://docs.aws.amazon.com/en_us/sdk-for-php/v3/developer-guide/guide_configuration.html#credentials)